4 Highest-Paying Careers As A Librarian

 Many medical schools, hospitals, corporations, and other entities have special libraries that need to be effectively sorted and managed.
 The median salary in the field is about $56,000 per year.
-Your chances for landing this type of librarian position is to have a strong academic background in the particular type of library you want to manage.
+Your chances of landing this type of librarian position increase if you have a strong academic background in the particular type of library you want to manage.
 If you are trying to obtain a librarian position in a legal library, it is very helpful to have legal experience and possibly an advanced degree in political science or public policy.
 If you are looking for a job in a medical library, a degree in the life sciences is beneficial.

 - Location, location, location - You should try to work in a part of the country with higher salaries and, as much as possible, a reasonable cost of living.
 Also, some parts of the country have colleges and school systems with more funds available than others.